 There appears to be a lot of interesting challenge in The Rise and Fall of Anvalor and we're keen to see how the different factions play.
 We're also interested to see if theme carries through the game and if it feels like the faction you're playing feel different from the others, and if the enemies feel different and unique.
 We'll report back on this and more in our upcoming On The Tabletop report.

 The copy of theThe Rise and Fall of Anvalorused in this preview was provided by Asmodee UK.Are you an Age of Sigmar fan?
 What do you think about The Rise and Fall of Anvalor?
 Which faction will you chose to play first?
 Which enemy do you want to play against?
 Let us know in the comments below.

-Adam is the Tabletop Editor for TechRaptor.
-He's been involved in the video game and tabletop industry since 1997, including managing communities, flavour text writing for CCGs, game development and design and has played physical and digital card games at a high competitive level.
+Adam is a tabletop specialist for TechRaptor.
+He's been involved in the video game and tabletop industry since 1997, including managing communities, flavor text writing for CCGs, game development, and design, and has played physical and digital card games at a high competitive level.